adaltas/node-shell/packages/grpc_client/README.md

-# `@parametersjs/grpc_client`
+# Package `@shell-js/grpc_client`

-Client application connecting to a GRPC server exposed by Parameters.
+Client application connecting to a GRPC server exposed by Shell.js.